Continuity in Context – Where the pieces add up to more than the whole

 You will learn where Alberta has seen success and what the opportunities are for continuity of care improvements.

 Professor and author Gregory P. Marchildon is the Ontario Research Chair in Health Policy and System Design at the Institute of Health, Policy and Evaluation at the University of Toronto and founding director of the North American Observatory on Health Systems and Policies.
 He is the author of numerous academic articles on Canadian federalism and comparative health systems as well as a number of books including two editions of Health Systems in Transition: Canada.

-Smashing the barriers to system change – health care delivery model research and its implications for Alberta
+How to change a system: research on health-system transformation and its implications for Alberta

 Sara Kreindler, Manitoba Research Chair in Health System Innovation, University of Manitoba

 It is often said that system transformation will be needed to ensure that all patients have reliable access to continuous, comprehensive primary care.
 But what does it mean to transform a system, and how do we do it?
 Join Sara Kreindler, Manitoba Research Chair in Health System Innovation, as she walks through the good, bad, and ugly of attempted system transformation, drawing on her own work on primary care renewal and patient flow, and highlighting the opportunities presented in Alberta.
 Discover a simple, evidence-informed conceptual model of how systems respond to attempted change, and key questions that can guide better decisions about what to do first, what to do next, and what not to do at all.

 Seamlessness in the Narrative – closing thoughts and next steps

 In this closing session, the participant panel will reconvene to share their thoughts from the conference.
 They will outline their perceptions and observations of the discussions and help set the stage for future progress.
 Join this group and your fellow attendees to consider the following question categories:

 - What is sticking?
 What matters most to me?

 - What is promising?
 What am I taking away from this experience?
 What solutions have I found?